aikar/node-sqlite-pool/README.md

 ### Multiple Connections

 Due to the asynchronous interface which the [sqlite3](https://github.com/mapbox/node-sqlite3/) Node.js library provides, isolation and query ordering is not guaranteed within any given connection.
-This module uses the [generic-pool](https://github.com/coopernurse/node-pool) library to create multiple connections to an SQLite database if desired, and queuing requests made using methods of the `Sqlite` class.
+This module uses the [generic-pool](https://github.com/coopernurse/node-pool) library to create multiple connections to an SQLite database if desired, and to queue requests made using methods of the `Sqlite` class.

-The minimum/maximum number of open connections can be set with the `min` and `max` options when calling `new Sqlite()` (see the [API reference](https://github.com/rneilson/node-sqlite-pool/tree/master/API.md) for the full list of options);
+The minimum/maximum number of open connections can be set with the `min` and `max` options when calling `new Sqlite()` (see the [API reference](https://github.com/rneilson/node-sqlite-pool/tree/master/API.md) for the full list of options).

 Below is an example with the `Sqlite.use()` method of how one connection may perform a transaction isolated from other calls to the same `Sqlite` instance: